Thermal Camera SDK 11.3.0

 Supported by Parameters Unique

-analog outputs output_mode, gain, offset yes
+analog outputs output mode, gain, offset yes

 The current internal temperature of the camera is measured by a built-in probe.
 Its value t_internal is converted into an output value X_out as follows